Digital Peter: Dataset, Competition and Handwriting Recognition Methods: Dataset Exploration

-We ran well-proven OCR models on Peter's dataset and compared them on the IAM and Bentham datasets.
-For running all experiments from Clova AI deep text recognition benchmark \cite{clova-dataset} AdamW was used as an optimizer ('weight decay' = $0.01$) with OneCycleLR scheduler, starting learning rate from $0.1$ down to $10^{-5}$ with 'anneal strategy' = 'cos'.
-All pictures were $1\,024$ pixels in width and $128$ pixels in height.
-All networks were trained for $100$ epochs.
-Github repository with all experiments based on mentioned handwritten datasets are available \cite{Digital-Peter-Model-Comparisons}.
+We ran Clova AI models on three handwritten text datasets: IAM, Bentham and Peter.
+All these models used AdamW optimizer ("weight decay" = $0.01$) with OneCycleLR scheduler, starting at a learning rate of $0.1$ down to {1e-5} with "anneal strategy" = "cos".
+All pictures were $1024$ pixels in width and $128$ pixels in height.
+All models were trained for $100$ epochs.
+A Github repository with all experiments based on the mentioned handwritten datasets is available \cite{Digital-Peter-Model-Comparisons}.
+The results are represented in Table \ref{tab:clovaai-benchmark-result-table-2} and Fig. \ref{fig:clovaai}.

-The results obtained (see Table \ref{tab:clovaai-benchmark-result-table-2} and Fig. \ref{fig:clovaai}) show the need to use models that take into account the features of the handwritten text as well as the complexity of the new dataset for deep learning models compared to IAM and Bentham datasets.